5. Calculating and Setting Consulting and Retainer Fees

 How Pro Bono Consulting Helped Me and the Community

 I had always been interested in strategy and performance so I began reading every book I could find on business strategy and execution.
 When I saw the first article on Balanced Scorecards in Harvard Business Review, how to use objectives and metrics to measure strategic performance, I was hooked.
-I took a certification course from Kaplan and Norton on Balanced Scorecard and earned my Six Sigma Black Belt through a long well-done online course with Villanova University.
+I took a certification course from Kaplan and Norton on Balanced Scorecard and earned my Six Sigma Black Belt through an extensive well-done online course with Villanova University.

 Then I faced the problem of finding clients.
 Two friends said they were going to do a pro bono for our county’s childhood development organization.
 It was an umbrella non-profit that covered preschool education, children’s healthcare outreach, and more.
 The three of us did a multi-week pro bono consulting project that involved interviews, objectives, projects, and metrics.
 Everyone benefited.